anybox/anybox.buildbot.odoo/doc/slave.rst

 Tweaks, optimization and traps
 ------------------------------

-* eggs and openerp downloads are shared on a per-slave basis.
+* eggs and odoo downloads are shared on a per-slave basis.
 A lock system prevents concurrency in buildout runs.

 * Windows slaves are currently unsupported : some steps use '/'